kubeflow/mxnet-operator/README.md

 ## Contributing

-Please refer to the [Contributing Document](./CONTRIBUTING.md)
+Please refer to the [this document](./CONTRIBUTING.md) for contributing guidelines.

 ## Community

-This is a part of Kubeflow, so please see [readme in kubeflow/kubeflow](https://github.com/kubeflow/kubeflow#get-involved) to get in touch with the community.
+Please check out [Kubeflow community page](https://www.kubeflow.org/docs/about/community/) for more information on how to get involved in our community.